Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Provisionally recommended if you like the aesthetic more than we did.

-At the end of the day, this model more or less satisfies, but it doesn’t dazzle.
+This model more or less satisfies, but it doesn’t dazzle.

 Viva0422L1 High Back Bonded Leather Exec.
 Chair